India warns of worsening COVID-19 situation, vaccinations to expand

 TESTS FALLING

+Maharashtra reported 8,807 new COVID-19 cases on Wednesday, the highest in nearly five months.
+Of those, 1,167 were in Mumbai, India’s financial capital.

-The government has also asked states to speed vaccinations for healthcare and frontline workers.
+The government has also asked states to speed up vaccinations for healthcare and frontline workers.
 Just about 11 million people have received one or two doses in a campaign that began on Jan.
-16, versus a target of 300 million by August.
+16. The target is 300 million by August.

 From March 1, India will start vaccinating people above 60 and those older than 45 with health conditions free of charge in about 10,000 government hospitals and for a fee in more than 20,000 private facilities, the government said.